-We love the delicate look of baby’s breath, but feel free to choose whichever flowers/greenery you like!
-I love giant, vibrant flowers like peonies for the key person of the evening (the birthday girl, bride or mother to be).
+I love the delicate look of baby’s breath, but feel free to choose whichever flowers/greenery you like!
+I love giant, vibrant flowers like peonies for the key person of the evening (the birthday girl, bride or mother-to-be).

 You can do a mix of all pink flowers or a variety of colors.
 Add a bit of greenery and you’re sure to wow everyone!

-You can use also us fake flowers too to have them last a long time.
-A good quality silk flower can be a bit expensive but if you know you’ll use it quite a bit then it’s worth the price.
+You can also use fake flowers if you want them to last a long time.
+A good quality silk flower can be a bit expensive, but if you know you’ll use it quite a bit, it’s worth the price.

 1. Make the base of the crown out of floral wire.